AnoukSmet/Dog-Health-Tracker/README.md

     When the user has added more than 1 dog, the select box appears above the dashboard, allowing the user to select the profile that should be displayed on the dashboard.

+During testing I noticed that the order of logs was not correct.
+In app.py I sorted the logs by log_date with the most recent first.
+This was not going correctly as I had set a different format for the date, with the month written in full.
+The logs were being sorted incorrectly because of this.
+See [Bugs](#bugs) for the solution to this problem.

 * **Result**
 The dashboard looks as planned across various browers and devices.
 All the functionalities work as planned and the correct information is being displayed on the screen.
 Hiding the floating action button on small devices works well and improves the user experience.
+After resolving the issue with the date format, the logs are being sorted correctly.

 * **Verdict**
 The test has passed all the criteria and works like planned.